Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-and decreases for increasing volume fractions of suspended solids.
-For our textured particles, frictional interaction will become important when the interparticle distance becomes comparable to the particle size, i.e., $L\simeq D$.
+and decreases with increasing volume fractions of suspended solids.
+For our textured particles, frictional interaction will become important when the interparticle distance becomes comparable to the particle size, i.e., when $L\simeq D$.
 This criterion defines the critical volume fraction $\phi_{\rm CST}$ at which shear thickening begins, and depends only on the physical structure of the textured particles (via $D$, $R_{\rm u}$ and $N_{\rm u}$).
-This estimate of the conditions for the onset of CST is identical for suspensions of rough particles with both hydrophilic and hydrophobic properties as also noted experimentally in Fig.~\ref{fig4} (see for example $\square$ and $\blacksquare$).
-Indeed, both types of particles display identical geometrical characteristics as they only differ by the monolayer silane coating (see SI-1).
+This estimate of the conditions for the onset of CST is independent of surface chemistry, and thus predicts identical critical conditions for suspensions of rougher particles with both hydrophilic and hydrophobic properties as also noted experimentally in Fig.~\ref{fig4} (see for example $\square$ and $\blacksquare$).
+Indeed, both types of particles display identical geometrical characteristics as they only differ by the monolayer silane coating (see Fig.~\ref{figS1}).